Daylight saving time in Africa

-African countries do not use daylight saving time (DST), although some did in the past.
+African countries, apart from Egypt, do not use daylight saving time (DST) although some did in the past.
 Only the territories of the Canary Islands, Ceuta and Melilla (Spain) and Madeira (Portugal) implement DST from the last Sunday in March to the last Sunday in October.
 Although these regions politically belong to Europe, they are geographically part of Africa.
 They have DST schedules according to European Union rules.

 African countries that used to use DST

 Egypt

 The British first instituted daylight saving time in Egypt during the Second World War, specifically between 1940 and 1945.
 The practice was stopped after the war, but resumed 12 years later, in 1957.

 Egypt normally observed daylight saving time between the last Friday in April and the last Thursday in September when the clocks were three hours ahead of Greenwich Mean Time (UTC+3).
 The change occurred one second after 23:59:59 on Thursday to become 1:00:00 on the last Friday in April shortening the day to 23 hours.
 Summer time ended one second after 23:59:59 to become 23:00:00 on the last Thursday of September lengthening the day to 25 hours.
 The date did not change one second after the first 23:59:59 occurred; for all practical purposes, midnight did not occur until after the second 23:59:59.
 An exception was made for Ramadan; in 2006 the end of DST took place one week earlier, on 21 September 2006, which took place before the start of the holy month of Ramadan.
 The same practice recurred in 2007 and 2008, to avoid having longer days in Ramadan.
 In 2009, summer time ended on Thursday, 20 August, five weeks before the nominal end on the last Thursday in September.
 In 2010, the summer time started on 30 April and ended on 30 September, but between 10 August and 10 September summer time was cancelled because of Ramadan.
 The previous government was planning to take a decision to abolish it in 2011 before the January 25 Revolution.
 The transitional government abolished daylight saving time on 20 April 2011.
 On May 7, 2014, the Egyptian government restored daylight saving time starting on 16 May with an exception for the holy month of Ramadan.

 From 2015 onwards, Egypt no longer observes it.
-On April 29, 2016, the Egyptian government made plans to restore daylight saving time starting on July 7th, 2016 during Eid al-Fitr, however later on July 4, 2016, the Egyptian government cancelled these plans to re-introduce DST.
+On April 29, 2016, the Egyptian government made plans to restore daylight saving time starting on July 7, 2016, during Eid al-Fitr, however later on July 4, 2016, the Egyptian government cancelled these plans to re-introduce DST.

+In March 2023, the Egyptian government announced it would be restoring DST, starting on last Friday of April and ending on the last Thursday of October.